 Mica Levi is an English singer, songwriter, composer, and producer.
 She is classically trained, studying viola, violin, and composition at the Purcell School and the Guildhall School of Music and Drama.
 Since 2008 she has released experimental pop music with her band Good Sad Happy Bad (formerly known as Micachu and The Shapes).
 Their work is experimental and blends indie, dance and hip-hop, and their debut album, ‘Jewellery’ received critical acclaim.
 The band became known for recording with household and handmade instruments including hoovers and decks of cards.
 A 2010 live recording with the London Sinfonietta (which resulted in the 2011 album ‘Chopped & Screwed’) gave a nod to Levi’s formal training.

 In 2014, Levi branched out into film composing, creating the minimalist score for the Jonathan Glazer film Under the Skin.
 Her work was widely praised and Levi received a European Film Award for Best Composer, L.A.
 Film Critics Award for Best Music Score and was nominated for a BAFTA Award for Best Film Music.
 In 2016, Levi and cellist Oliver Coates (who played on Under the Skin) collaborated on an album titled Remain Calm.
 Also in 2016, Levi completed her second film score, for Pablo Larraín's Jackie, starring Natalie Portman.
-She was nominated for Best Original Score at the 2017 Academy Awards for her work on Jackie, making her the third woman to be nominated as a composer in the scoring category.
+She was nominated for Best Original Score at the 2017 Academy Awards for her work on Jackie, making her only the fourth woman to be nominated as a composer in the scoring category, and the first woman in nearly two decades.

 New Commission - Mica Levi – New work for the BBC Concert Orchestra (Commissioned by BBC Concert Orchestra)